marcusGH/massively-parallel-apsp/research-and-planning/dissertation-tips.md

 * demonstrate **professional approach** through use of SwEngSec techniques like:
   * Requirements analysis
   * High-level design planning
+  * _Planning for extensions when creating modules e.g. Topology creator_
   * % TODO: review SwSecEng briefly to get survey of such techniques
   * ...

 _Consider how well the candidate understood the task_ _and analysed it.
 Give credit for a good introduction to the technical background, a_